 Wilderness Trails.
 Most trails are in designated wilderness.
 There are approximately 611 miles of maintained trails in designated wilderness.
-More than 50% of the park's wilderness trails (approximately 365 miles) are open to stock use.
+About 60% of the park's wilderness trails (approximately 365 miles) are open to stock use.
 Some trails (such as foot trails) are closed to stock use or riding, and others may be challenging because they receive little or no maintenance and are in steep remote terrain.
-Unmarked beach travelways - about 53 miles (or 7% of park trails) - may have sections with safe marked overland routes with fixed ropes or cable ladders to go over inaccessible headland areas during high tides.
+Unmarked beach routes - about 53 miles (or 7% of park trails) - may have sections with safe marked overland routes with fixed ropes or cable ladders to go over challenging headlands during high tides.
 Beach hiking requires alertness and knowledge of tides.